We all want to be a good friend, but sometimes knowing how to be a good friend can be hard.

 1. Be honest about your likes, dislikes, ideas, desires, strengths, and weaknesses

-When you are accepting of who you are, what you like and what your abilities are, you will not only attract those with whom you are compatible, but you will be able to identify those with whom you are interested in building a relationship.
+When you accept who you are, what you like, and what your abilities are, you will not only attract those with whom you are compatible, but you will identify those with whom you are interested in building a relationship.

 2. Listen and communicate positively with others

 When you are attentive to others, you learn things you otherwise would miss or wouldn’t know.
 Also, when you speak and interact with kindness and courtesy, others will usually reciprocate these behaviors, and this element lends itself well to friendship building.